 Checking the group code box will bring up a pull down to select the number of access codes the receiver should accept, from 1 to 8.
-Note that mini help will be displayed at the bottom of the screen for each option as you mouse over it.
+Note that a mini help window will be displayed at the bottom of the screen for each option as you mouse over it.